mincongzhang/basicCppNotebook/design-pattern/solid-liskov-substitution-principle.md

 A typical example that violates LSP is a __Square class__ that derives from a __Rectangle class__, assuming getter and setter methods exist for both width and height.

-setter violate Liskov principle in some context, because the dimensions of a Square cannot (or rather should not) be modified independently
+__setter__ violate Liskov principle in some context, because the dimensions of a Square cannot (or rather should not) be modified independently

+__getter__  no violation of LSP could occur.